hydralica/hydralica/README.md

 ## I'm hydra, aka hydralica
 ### I am a mostly self-taught hobbyist programmer.
 I mainly code in python and autohotkey, but as of late i've been expanding my horizons and learning a few new languages!
-(Golang & C#)
+(Go, C#, C++)

 <img src="https://komarev.com/ghpvc/?username=hydralica" alt="hydralica" />